-The hexahedral mesh of the mouse model, shown in of Figure 8 contains 74,828 hexahedra and was generated in SCIRun and optimized in CUBIT.
+The hexahedral mesh of the mouse model, shown in of Fig. 8 contains 74,828 hexahedra and was generated in SCIRun and optimized in CUBIT.
 The mesh was generated first creating a regular grid of hexahedra that was larger than a tight bounding box around the mouse geometry.
-The size of
+The of the original triangle mesh to a hexahedral mesh for the hand model